rmosolgo/graphql-ruby/guides/type_definitions/field_extensions.md

 end
 ```

 Additionally, extensions may implement `def after_define` which is called _after_ the field's `do .. . end` block.
 This is helpful when an extension should provide _default_ configurations without overriding anything in the field definition.
+(When extensions are added by calling `field.extension(...)` on an already-defined field `def after_define` is called immediately.)

 ### Modifying field execution